carlaap/web-module-challenge-scope-and-closure/README.md

 dansRoll();
 ```

 a.
 Where is closure used in this code?
 How can you tell?
+Closure is used in 'dansRoll' and 'zoesRoll' because it can access the outer variable 'personalDice'
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
-What could change?
+What could change? the name will always be the same and the number rolled can change.
 c.
-What is the lexical scope of `newRoll`?
+What is the lexical scope of `newRoll`? personalDice

 ### Task 3 - Stretch Goals